Our Relationship With Earth Is Toxic — These Women Are Working To Change That

 If this casting choice seems confusing, you need only look at NASA's vision for the future to make sense of it: "We reach for new heights and reveal the unknown for the benefit of humankind."
 According to NASA, learning about what's out there can help us improve our relationship with this place we call home.

-This Earth Day, Refinery29 is recognising the film for shedding light on the realities of climate change, and celebrating the female engineers who are working to explore other planets, so we can know more about our own.
-Ahead, three of the women in the film speak about their experiences in the space programme, from the misconceptions others have to what makes them unlikely employees.
+This Earth Day, Refinery29 is recognizing the film for shedding light on the realities of climate change, and celebrating the female engineers who are working to explore other planets, so we can know more about our own.
+Ahead, three of the women in the film speak about their experiences in the space program, from the misconceptions others have to what makes them unlikely employees.

 We Need Space is an original short film exclusive to Refinery29.